How Much Does a Wetroom Cost?

-There are many formers available on the market with prices ranging from £100 for a composite former (often supplied without waste or grating) to £630 for a made-to-measure former including a robust waste outlet and a solid stainless steel laser cut grating.
+There are many formers available on the market with prices ranging from £200 for a composite former (often supplied without waste or grating) to £800 for a made-to-measure former including a robust waste outlet and a solid stainless steel laser cut grating.
 Sower Tray Formers with Linear Channels can be more expensive, depending on the style and finish.

 The quality of the grating (tile set) is a major factor in cost: cheaper products will either include a pressed steel tile set, or sometimes, won’t include any waste outlet at all.